GalkaKG/DesktopCalculatorCpp/README.md

 # Desktop_Calculator_With_C-_QT
-A very basic desktop application build with QT framework.
+A very basic desktop application built with QT framework.

 To build the application open the terminal in wanted directory and run
 ``` bash